List of Armenian monarchs

 This is a list of the monarchs of Armenia, rulers of the ancient Kingdom of Armenia (336 BC – AD 428), the medieval Kingdom of Armenia (884–1045), various lesser Armenian kingdoms (908–1170), and finally the Armenian Kingdom of Cilicia (1198–1375).
-Also included are prominent vassal princes and lords who ruled during times without an Armenian kingdom, as well as later claimants to the position.
+The list also includes prominent vassal princes and lords who ruled during times without an Armenian kingdom, as well as later claimants to the position.